himanshukumawat7706/HMS/README.md

 We welcome contributions!
 Please follow our contribution guidelines.

-## License
-This project is licensed under the MIT License.

-## Acknowledgments
-Thanks to the MERN and Redux TailwindCSS communities for their amazing tools and resources.
+.

 ## Contact
-For any inquiries or issues, please contact [allsurej@gmail.com].
+For any inquiries or issues, please contact himanshuk7706@gmail.com .